 The company recently reported its latest quarterly results which have shown a multi-fold rise in profitability due to the increase in the soda ash business.

 Source: Investor Presentation

 Tata Chemicals Ltd was founded in 1939 by the Tata Group in Mithapur, Gujarat.
 The company operates in two divisions: Basic Chemistry and Specialty Chemistry.
 The Basic Chemistry product line of the company supplies critical ingredients to many of the world’s leading brands in glass, detergents, pharma, biscuit manufacturing, bakeries, and other industries.
 Its innovations in Specialty Chemistry have resulted in the formation of Tata NQ, India’s first and only nutritional science company.

 It pioneered the production of Fossence and Gossence, a line of healthy prebiotic products marketed to business-to-business customers in India, North America, Europe, the Middle East, and Asia.
 Through its subsidiary company Rallis India Ltd., the company has a strong position in the crop protection business.
-Its green patented technology for producing Highly Dispersible Silica is aimed at adding value to a variety of industries, including high performance tyres, oral care, paints and additives, and so on.
+Its green patented technology for producing Highly Dispersible Silica is aimed at adding value to a variety of industries, including high-performance tires, oral care, paints and additives, and so on.

 It is developing a platform in Energy Sciences to provide cutting-edge solutions based on Lithium Ion cell technology.
 Tata Chemicals has world-class research and development facilities in Pune and Bangalore.